Roblox/creator-docs/content/en-us/players/tools.md

 <img src="../assets/mechanics/in-experience-tools/Tool-RequiresHandle.png" width="45%" />

-## Adding Tools to Your Expereince
+## Adding Tools to Your Experience

 Once you finish setting up your in-experience tool, you need to place it in the proper area of your experience's object hierarchy.
 Where you place the tool within the experience's object hierarchy depends on it's intended use.